10 State Parks That Are Even Better Than National Parks, Experts Say

 "Moran State Park is in the San Juan Islands off the coast of Washington, so this park showcases a unique landscape that cannot be found anywhere else in the U.S.," Laura Witt, the blogger behind the site Amateur Adventure Journal, tells Best Life.

 You can take in both island and mountain views here, enjoying the great outdoors without the crowds that flock to the national parks in Washington state, Witt explains.

 "A trip to Moran State Park is not complete without seeing the panoramic views from Mount Constitution, the highest point in the San Juan Islands," she says.
 "On a clear day, Vancouver, Mount Baker, and Mount Rainier are all visible, but the view from here is beautiful even on a cloudy day."

 Humboldt Redwoods State Park (California)

 Rounding out this list is Humboldt Redwoods State Park in California.
 According to Todd Sarouhan, owner of the travel site Go Visit San Diego, the views at this state park rival those at the nearby Redwood National Park.

 "It is home to the Rockefeller Forest, the largest remaining old-growth forest of coast redwoods in the world," he explains.
 "And let me tell you, nothing in the national park compares to driving through the Avenue of the Giants in Humboldt State Park."

-You can take the whole family camping at one of the Humboldt's 250 campsites, head down hiking trails, or go fishing at the South Fork of the Eel River, the park's website states.
-All in all, Humboldt Redwoods State Park is not to be missed.
+You can take the whole family camping at one of the Humboldt's 250 campsites, heading down hiking trails and fishing at the South Fork of the Eel River, the park's website states.
+All in all, the views at Humboldt Redwoods State Park are not to be missed.
 "It's the third-largest park in the California State Park system, and a definite contender for your bucket list if you love the outdoors," Sarouhan adds.